bump-sh/github-action/README.md

 * `branch` (optional): Branch name used during `deploy` or `diff` commands.
 This can be useful to maintain multiple API reference history and make it available in your API documentation.

+* `overlay` (optional): Path or URL of overlay file(s) to apply before running the `deploy` command.
+Follows the OpenAPI Overlay specification, and accepts multiple overlays separated by comma.

 * `command`: Bump.sh command to execute. _Default: `deploy`_

   * `deploy`: deploy a new version of the documentation